pynufft/pynufft/README.md

 A minimal "getting start" tutorial is available at http://jyhmiinlin.github.io/pynufft/ .

 Please use Python3.
-PyNUFFT has been tested with Python3.4.
-However, it should work with Python3.5-3.6.
+PyNUFFT has been tested with Python 3.4 and 3.6.
+However, it should work with Python 3.5.

 ### New in version 0.3.3.10